4seasonsrecomposed/4SeasonsRecomposed/README.md

 This repository stores sheet musics in [LilyPond](https://lilypond.org) format of "Recomposed by Max Richter: Vivaldi, The Four Seasons".

 Those scores are copied from iOS App [Vivaldi’s Four Seasons](https://itunes.apple.com/us/app/vivaldis-four-seasons/id827751585).
-There are a few mistakes in that App's scores, and the `master` branch just remained them instead of correcting them.
+There are a few mistakes in that App's scores, and this branch correct some of them.

 ## Statement